Weis Hammer Track Ti

 Used Market 5/10

 Starting at $3,700, you’ll need to add between $400 and $800 for the finish of your choice.
-It’s a significant investment, but almost every Weis frame comes with a unique finish, offering extra personalization.
+It’s a significant investment, but almost every Weis frame comes with a unique finish, offering extra personalization, and it’s hand made in the US.
 Occasionally, second-hand ones pop up, but since it’s a titanium bike, don’t count on finding one easily, people tend to hold onto them.

 Excellent bike for the street and for aggressive riding.
 If you want a more mellow experience, I’d probably go for a Hammer Track Steel, or a Little Wing Instead.